Alfresco/docs-alfresco/salesforce/latest/using/recommend.md

 ![]({% link salesforce/images/sf-poc-layout-classic.png %})

-Once you click on a file in the recommended content panel, the existing Salesforce Connector Doc Details tab will open:
+Once you click on a file in the **Recommended Content** panel, the existing Salesforce Connector Document Details tab will open (by default):

 ![]({% link salesforce/images/sf-preview-sfdc-document.png %})

+Starting from version 2.3.4, once you click on a file in the **Recommended Content** panel, one of the following actions may occur (if configured by the sales administrator):

+* Open the **Document Details** page in a new tab/window (this is the default behavior).
+* Open the **Document Details** parent folder.
+* Download the content.
+* Link to an external resource.
+* Link to a Salesforce record.

 ## Lightning configuration and setup